-Perhaps the most widely used piece of technology in learning for people with an intellectual disability is the iPad or electronic tablet.
+Perhaps the most widely used piece of technology in learning for people with disability is the iPad or electronic tablet.
 The iPad is intuitive to use, and can offer a customised learning environment for every individual.

 On top of the learning opportunities, iPads are fun to use and don’t come with any of the negative stigma associated with ‘special equipment’.